sfiyamsnr/SECP1513-TECHNOLOGY-INFORMATION-SYSTEM/README.md

 # Assignment 3

-Based on Industrial talk 2, Miss Qistina shared about system development, analytics, and Credence provide a valuable perspective on the intersection of technology, data, and the skills needed in the evolving field of data engineering.
+Based on Industrial talk 2, the insights shared by Miss Qistina in Industrial Talk 2 and the importance of system development, analytics, and Credence's approach, I realize the crucial role data plays in decision-making.
+The synergy between system development and analytics underscores the need for effective data handling throughout the process.

-Knowing how system development and analytics are related highlights the importance of data in decision-making and highlights the necessity of effective data collection, transformation, and visualization.

-The history of Credence provided by Miss Qistina serves as an example of how businesses are using digital and cloud technologies to cater to local client needs.
-Furthermore, the technologies and tools utilized in Credence's system development—such as Tableau, PostgreSQL, and Airflow—highlight the variety of tools utilized in the sector.
+Miss Qistina's discussion on Credence's history showcases the adaptability of businesses to local client needs through digital and cloud technologies.
+It's inspiring to see how tools like Tableau, PostgreSQL, and Airflow are integral in shaping Credence's system development, emphasizing the diverse toolkit employed in the ever-evolving field of data engineering.
+This insight motivates me to stay abreast of such technologies and skills to thrive in this dynamic industry.

 # Assignment 4